aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 3.8
+NotesMath AATopic 3.8

 Unit 3 · Geometry & Trigonometry · Topic 3.8

-IB Math AA SL — Trig equations
+IB Math AA — Trig equations

 Topic 3.8 of IB Mathematics: Analysis and Approaches covers Trig equations, which is part of Unit 3: Geometry & Trigonometry.
 Students explore key concepts including Solving trig equations.
-A strong understanding of trig equations is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of trig equations is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions